|

 Problem 6.

-The definition of division We say, in algebra, that division is multiplication by the reciprocal.
+The definition of division We say in algebra that division is multiplication by the reciprocal.

 "a divided by b is equal to a times the reciprocal of b."
 Equivalently, We may rewrite any fraction as the numerator That rule in the box is called The Definition of Division.
-Division is stated in terms of multiplication, just as subtraction can be stated in terms of addition: a − b = a + (−b).
+Division is defined in terms of multiplication, just as subtraction can be defined in terms of addition: a − b = a + (−b).
 (Lesson 3.)
-Problem 7.
-Rewrite each of the following according to The Definition of Division.
+In a sense, we do not need the word "division."
+We could give the purely formal definition:

 Problem 10.
 Complete each equality with some operation, so that the equality is preserved.